 - Counseling on children's advertising and privacy issues

-Ms. Thomas has been recognized by the Leading Lawyers Network, Chambers, and The Legal 500.
+Ms. Thomas has been recognized by the Leading Lawyers Network, Chambers, The Legal 500, was named the 2014 Advertising Lawyer of the Year in Illinois by CorporateLiveWire, and was listed as one of 15 practitioners nationwide in the Minority Corporate Counsel Association’s Annual List of Rainmakers in 2014.
 She has been praised for her “superb advertising and privacy law practice” and her “encyclopedic mind.”
 She is described as “remarkably perceptive,” someone who “always consider[s the client’s] business environment,” and is praised for her ability to “explain issues and get to the heart of the matter.”
 She is often quoted by the press and has spoken and written extensively on cutting edge privacy law matters, including authoring Thomas on Data Breach: A Practical Guide to Handling Worldwide Data Breach Notification, described as “a no-nonsense roadmap for in-house and external practitioners alike.”

 Ms. Thomas is the editor of the Winston & Strawn Privacy Law Corner blog and is a member of the firm’s Diversity Committee.
 She is on the adjunct faculty and educational advisory board at the John Marshall Law School Center for Information Technology and Privacy Law, and is also the immediate past president of the board of Illinois Legal Aid Online.